momentohq/public-dev-docs/docs/topics/patterns/token_id_webhook.md

 ![Architecture](@site/static/img/topics/patterns/token-id-webhook.png)

 ## Pre-requisites
-1. A public facing endpoint to receive webhook events.
+1. A public-facing endpoint to receive webhook events.
 This endpoint must accept POST requests and be able to receive inbound calls from Momento.
 More detail about the structure of this event is [described here](../webhooks/overview#example-event).

 ## Getting Started
 1. [Create a cache in the Momento console](https://console.gomomento.com/caches/create)